 His friend explained :-

-Imagine a normal, domestic, electric bar heater.
+Imagine a normal, domestic, electric bar heater (shown on the photo on the left).
 These are typically one kilowatt, that's 1000 watts.
 A normal person can generate between 100 ~ 400 watts of energy and top athletes can go as high as two thousand watts (2 kilowatts) in short bursts.

 Now imagine ten of these 1 kilowatt heaters laid out in a 5 x 2 matrix.
 This would be ten kilowatts or 10,000 watts of raw heat energy directed at you.

 Now imagine one hundred of these 1kw heaters laid out in a 10 x 10 matrix.
 This would be a hundred kilowatts or 100,000 watts of raw heat energy.

 This would cover an area of about 20 feet wide by 10 feet high.

 Now imagine one thousand 1 kilowatt heaters arranged in a 40 x 25 matrix.
 This would be one megawatt or 1000,000 watts of energy.
 Assuming each heater is about 2 feet by one foot, this would be a wall of pure heat 80 feet wide by 40 feet high - about the size of a medium size house.